stanley-roache/git-branch-gymnastics/README.md

 The challenge is to somehow merge both branches into master in a way that keeps the updated readme file.

 From what I can gather, a merge request from the master branch will automatically combine a new commit with all the changes included, a merge-commit, a commit with more than one parent that combines branches.
 See what happens...

+Success!
+Well that's pretty straight forward.
+An interesting point to go to from here would be to investigate cases where simple merges don't work ie. conflict